Projects per year

 - Single-grid PCXI

 While many methods of PCXI offer either speed for dynamic imaging or high sensitivity in detecting subtle sample features, it is difficult to achieve both.
 Motivated by the challenge of imaging the liquid lining of the airways in real time, Dr Morgan developed single-grid imaging to realise sensitive high-speed x-ray movies (Optics Letters, Optics Express, Optics Letters, Optics Express).
 She also demonstrated that this approach does not require a perfect grid pattern and can use the speckle pattern seen when illuminating a piece of paper (Applied Physics Letters, Journal of Synchrotron Radiation).
-This technique has also been applied to segment a sample into composite materials (Optics Letters). - The application of PCXI to Respiratory Research
+This technique has also been applied to segment a sample into composite materials (Optics Letters).
+Most recently, research has looked at how this technique can capture quantitative (Scientific Reports, Optics Express) and directional dark-field images (Optics Express). - Propagation-based dark-field imaging

 Dr Morgan has been involved in applying these techniques to help biomedical research (SPIE proceedings, Journal of Synchrotron Radiation).
 In collaboration with the Women's and Children's Hospital and the University of Adelaide, propagation-based and single-grid PCXI has been applied to study the airways affected by Cystic Fibrosis and the effectiveness for CF treatments (Journal of Anatomy, European Journal of Radiology).
 Collaborations with the Helmholtz Centre in Munich and Klinikum Rechts der Isar have looked at treatment delivery and clearance.
 Results have included imaging the clearance of debris along the airway surface (J. of Synchrotron Radiation, Respiratory Research), the delivery of treatments (Journal of Aerosol Medicine and Pulmonary Drug Delivery, Journal of Controlled Release), motion of the lungs (Biomedical Optics Express, Scientific Reports, IEEE Transactions on Medical Imaging, Scientific Reports) and treatment-induced changes in the airway surface liquid (PLOS ONE, AJRCCM).
 This work has been covered in the media, including physicsworld (x2) and sciencedaily. - Modelling and measuring coherent x-ray imaging set-ups

 Optimisation of PCXI is best performed with an accurate model of an x-ray source, the x-ray wavefield interactions and propagation, and the imaging system.
 This requires sound mathematical underpinnings, reasonable numerical models and careful measurements of the source characteristics.
-Recent work looked at how the Fokker-Planck Equation can be applied to describe x-ray phase and darkfield (Scientific Reports, Scientific Reports).
+Recent work looked at how the Fokker-Planck Equation can be applied to describe x-ray phase and darkfield (Scientific Reports, Scientific Reports, Physical Review A).
 Dr Morgan has compared numerical models for x-ray wavefield propagation through a sample (the projection approximation) with exact solutions, plotting Cornu spiral-like phase contrast signatures in the Argand plane (Optics Express, Optics Communications).
 Measurements have looked at the effect of a diffuser, commonly used to even out illumination, with some consequences in terms of spatial coherence (Optics Express, Optics Communications).

 - Translating techniques to compact x-ray sources for wider adoption